 Your local Audubon chapter is the first place to look, as most offer local and regional field trips throughout the year.
 Some even offer longer trips to other countries.
-To find the Audubon chapter nearest to you, visit http://audubon.org/search-by-zip.
+Find the Audubon chapter nearest to you.

-We often receive a number of inquiries to the Hummingbirds at Home mailbox, from many different regions of the country, asking "where are my hummingbirds this year?" or "why did my hummingbirds disappear after they arrived?"
-There are many factors affecting how and when birds arrive during migration, and you can read our answer in the following article:http://birds.audubon.org/where-did-all-hummingbirds-go-spring-and-summer
+We often receive a number of inquiries from all over the country asking "where are my hummingbirds this year?" or "why did my hummingbirds disappear after they arrived?"
+There are many factors affecting how and when birds arrive during migration.
+Here's a region-by-region explainer for when to expect hummingbirds each spring.

 The North American Bluebird Society has a wonderful website with a wealth of information about bluebird ecology and conservation and how to attract these lovely birds to your property.